wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### Success Example

-With input query "What are the most commented posts?", the application manages to convert it to SQL query`SELECT title, comments FROM posts ORDER BY comments DESC LIMIT 10;` and returns the result in markdown list
+With input query "What are the most commented posts?", the LLM manages to convert it to SQL query`SELECT title, comments FROM posts ORDER BY comments DESC LIMIT 10;` and returns the result in markdown list

 ![alt text](most_commented.png)

 ### Failure Example

-While it works for simple aggregation query, the application starts to struggle for more complex queries like "What are the most commented posts each month?" which requires a sub-query or more advanced SQL features.
+While it works for simple aggregation query, the LLM starts to struggle for more complex queries like "What are the most commented posts each month?" which requires a sub-query or more advanced SQL features.
 Below are a few examples of incorrect SQL queries:

 - Incorrect HAVING clause in the SQL query: